 2 Hume, A. (2005, December).
 The Anatomy of Web Fonts.
-Retrieved February 13, 2012, from //www.sitepoint.com/anatomy<web<fonts visual impairment to access all the information available on screen.
+Retrieved February 13, 2012, from //www.sitepoint.com/anatomy<web<fonts

 The general accessibility guidelines include discussion of magnification tools.
 In addition, the accessibility spoken/audio business rules provide guidelines on how mathematical notation is to be presented in spoken form.
 The magnification tools and spoken support should allow students with